Library for the Visually and Physically Disabled

 Talking BooksTalking Books are audio books available through this program.
 They are stored on a cartridge about the size of an index card and are mailed individually in hard plastic cases.
 Through the LVPD, you have access to over 90,000 titles, including some of the newest titles.
 Due to recording times, the materials are typically about three to four months behind the commercial market.

 When you sign up for the Talking Book program, you provide us your favorite authors and genres, which helps us to select books.
 You can also call or email the library to request specific book titles and authors.
 To look for books online, you can search our Talking Book catalog.
+To access the catalog you will need to log in using your email and a password that you set up with the LVPD Librarian.
+Please call 231-737-6310 or Contact Us to set this up.

 Once you choose what you would like, next is deciding how often to have books delivered.
 Unless otherwise specified, we will send books whenever one is returned.
 Books can also be sent weekly, monthly, or when you call to request them.
 To return them, simply flip the address card located in the mail case and put the Talking Book into your mailbox.